jdolitsky/chartmuseum/README.md

 ```

 ### Helm Chart
-There is a [Helm chart for *ChartMuseum*](https://github.com/kubernetes/charts/tree/master/stable/chartmuseum) itself which can be found in the official Kubernetes Charts repository.
+There is a [Helm chart for *ChartMuseum*](https://github.com/helm/charts/tree/master/stable/chartmuseum) itself which can be found in the official Helm charts repository.

-You can also view it on [Kubeapps Hub](https://hub.kubeapps.com/charts/stable/chartmuseum).
+You can also view it on [Helm Hub](https://hub.helm.sh/charts/stable/chartmuseum).

 To install:
 ```bash